TerrierDarts/streamerbot-docs/content/2.guide/5.integrations/discord.md

 Webhooks allow you to send messages to your Discord server(s) with ease.

 ## Setup
-1. In any Discord server you own, select `Edit Channel` on the channel you wish to send messages to
+1. In any Discord server where you have access to webhooks, select `Edit Channel` on the channel you wish to send messages to
 2. Within channel settings, navigate to the `Integrations` tab
 4. Click `Create Webhook`
 5. Click the `Copy Webhook URL` button to get your Webhook URL